Jiao Province Campaign: Lã Hưng's Rebellion (263–264)

-In 262, the Wu emperor, Sun Xiu, sent the official, Deng Xun (鄧荀), to Jiaozhi to gather peacocks and wild boars.
+According to one account, in 262, the Wu emperor, Sun Xiu, sent the official, Deng Xun (鄧荀), to Jiaozhi to gather peacocks and wild boars.
 Previously, the Prefect of Jiaozhi, Sun Xu (孫諝) had sent thousands of craftsmen from the commandery to work in the capital, Jianye.
 When the people of Jiaozhi saw Deng Xun arrive, they thought that more of them were going to be forced to work in Jianye.
-According to another account, Sun Xu was a corrupt and cruel administrator who was deeply unpopular in Jiaozhi.
+Another account states that Sun Xu was a corrupt and cruel administrator who was deeply unpopular in Jiaozhi.
 After Deng Xun arrived, Deng Xun gathered 30 peacocks without imperial authority, and ordered the locals to escort the birds to Jianye.
 Regardless of which account is true, in May 263, a county official, Lã Hưng (呂興; Lü Xing) incited the people and soldiers of Jiaozhi to revolt, and the rebels killed both Sun Xu and Deng Xun.

 When the rebellion first broke out, Wu was unable to immediately respond, as at the time, the state of Cao Wei launched an invasion against Wu's ally, Shu Han.
-Wu sent its armies to divert Wei's attention from Shu, but after Shu fell, they attempted to claim Shu's former territories, which ended in failure.
+Wu sent its armies to divert Wei's attention, but after Shu fell, they attempted to claim their ally’s former territories, which ended in failure.
 Sun Xiu died in September 264.
 Before his death, he established Guang province with the four commanderies in northern Jiao, namely Nanhai, Cangwu, Gaoliang, and Yulin.

 Lã Hưng's rebellion inspired Jiuzhen and Rinan to also rebel.
 Lã Hưng led his troops to Hepu in hopes that the people there would also revolt.
 After the fall of Shu, he sent his Commandant, Đường Phổ (唐譜; Tang Pu), to Jincheng (進乘; in present-day Pingbian Miao Autonomous County, Yunnan) to reach out to Cao Wei's Chief Controller of Nanzhong, Huo Yi, for help.
 Huo Yi sent a letter to the Wei capital, Luoyang, to report on the matter and received a reply from the court in September 264.
 Lã Hưng was appointed the General Who Stabilises the South and Chief Controller of Jiao while Huo Yi was appointed Inspector of Jiao and given discretion over the province.
 Despite his office, Huo Yi would administer the province remotely from Nanzhong.
 He requested that a native of Jianning (建寧; around present-day Qujing, Yunnan), Cuan Gu be made Prefect of Jiaozhi, and dispatched him along with many other generals, most of whom formerly served Shu, to help Lã Hưng.
 However, before Wei forces could arrive, Lã Hưng was assassinated by his Officer of Merit, Lý Tống (李統; Li Tong).